DOCUMENTATION

 <!-- Other -->

-<property name="line-numbers" value="obfuscate"/> <property name="generics" value="remove"/> <property name="inner-classes" value="remove"/> <property name="throws-clause" value="remove"/> <property name="member-reorder" value="random"/> <property name="finalize" value="disable"/> <property name="version-marker" value="anyValidIdentifierName"/> <property name="synthetize-methods" value="all"/> <property name="synthetize-fields" value="all"/> <property name="remove-toString" value="enable"/> <property name="remove-calls" value="com.package.Logger.debug"/> <property name="output-jar-compression-level" value="9"/>
+<property name="line-numbers" value="obfuscate"/> <property name="generics" value="remove"/> <property name="inner-classes" value="remove"/> <property name="throws-clause" value="remove"/> <property name="member-reorder" value="random"/> <property name="finalize" value="disable"/> <property name="version-marker" value="anyValidIdentifierName"/> <property name="synthetize-methods" value="all"/> <property name="synthetize-fields" value="all"/> <property name="set-methods-to-public" value="all"/> <property name="set-fields-to-public" value="all"/> <property name="remove-toString" value="enable"/> <property name="remove-calls" value="com.package.Logger.debug"/> <property name="output-jar-compression-level" value="9"/>

 <!-- Incremental obfuscation -->